-Radiofrequency Ablation is a medical procedure used in cancer treatment to eliminate tumors and metastases.
-It is also used for arthritis pain, and the pain relief in these cases can last anywhere from 6 months to a year.
+Radiofrequency ablation is a medical procedure used in cancer treatment to eliminate tumors and metastases.
+It is also used for arthritis pain.
+The pain relief in these cases can last anywhere from 6 months to a year.
 The percentage of people actually experiencing pain relief is estimated at over 70%.
 Sometimes, the pain relief lasts for years.

-Medical doctors have used the radiofrequency ablation procedure for the past 28 years.
-Amongst the list of other conditions that it’s been used for are enlarged prostate, heart arrhythmias, and a type of benign bone tumor called osteoid osteoma.
+Medical doctors have been using radiofrequency ablation for cancer for the past 28 years.
+Amongst the list of other conditions that it’s been used for are prostate enlargement, heart arrhythmias, and a type of benign bone tumor called osteoid osteoma.

-The only people that should not have radiofrequency ablation are the following:
+The only people that should not have radiofrequency cancer treatment are:

 - Those who have bleeding disorders

 - Those currently suffering from infections

 - Those who will need deep sedation (for the percutaneous approach)